Mass media in Poland: The media landscape

-Since the fall of Communism, Poland has developed a plural but highly polarized media environment.
+Radio is a popular medium in Poland.
+In addition to the public radio broadcaster, Polskie Radio (PR), there are over 200 licensed private radio outlets.

+History and political landscape

+The oldest Polish newspaper was Merkuriusz Polski, first published in 1661.
+A number of other dailies were established during the First Polish Republic, including the Monitor and Gazeta Warszawska.

+Public radio service and the first national news agency were both founded at the beginning of the 20th century.
+The first TV broadcaster, Telewizja Polska, launched in 1952.

+During the Soviet-imposed communist regime the Stalinist press doctrine dominated and controlled the media.
+However the country instituted freedom of press since the fall of communism.

+The main features of the media system of modern Poland are the product of the country's socio-political and economic post-communist transition.
+These features include: the privatisation of the press sector; the transformation of the state radio and television into public broadcasting services; influx of foreign capital into the media market and European integration of audiovisual media policies.Since the 1990s, Poland has developed a pluralistic but highly polarized media environment.
 The media landscape comprises, in addition to the public radio and television broadcasters, a variety of private media outlets, encompassing a broad political spectrum, from socially liberal to ultraconservative.

-In sector of print media, the newspaper with the largest circulation is Gazeta Wyborcza, founded in 1989 ahead of parliamentary elections.
-It is managed by Adam Michnik, who was a dissident in the Communist-era.
-The daily has a critical stance towards the Law and Justice Party (PiS) government.
-The second largest paper is Rzeczpospolita, which has a conservative tradition.
+In the sector of print media, the newspaper with the largest circulation is Gazeta Wyborcza, founded in 1989.
+Its founding father was Adam Michnik- a Communist-era dissident.
+The daily had a critical stance towards the Law and Justice Party (PiS) government.
+The second largest paper is Rzeczpospolita, which has conservative traditions.

-The two main business-oriented dailies are Dziennik Gazeta Prawna and Puls Biznesu: they have a narrow, professional readership and are typically not engaged in the country’ political conflict.
+The two main business-oriented dailies are Dziennik Gazeta Prawna and Puls Biznesu: they both have a narrow, professional readership and are typically not engaged in the country’ political conflict.
 The two leading tabloids are Fakt, owned by the Swiss-German media conglomerate Axel Springer, and Super Express, owned by ZPR Media.
 These tabloids have a remarkable impact on public opinion.

 In addition to national publications, there are several regional dailies: in this sector, the top competitors have sales comprised between 20,000 and 40,000 daily copies sold.

-In the last years, sales of both national and regional dailies have been declining.
+In the recent years, sales of both national and regional dailies have been declining.

 Political polarization also characterizes the weekly newsmagazine market.
-On the liberal side there is Newsweek Polska (the Polish edition of Newsweek), followed by Polityka, both critical of the PiS's government.
-On the right side, there are the more recent Sieci, Do Rzeczy and the older Gazeta Polska.
+On the liberal side there is Newsweek Polska (the Polish edition of the Newsweek), followed by Polityka.
+On the right side, there are newer titlesSieci, Do Rzeczy and the older Gazeta Polska.
 The right-wing weeklies do not form a uniform bloc.

-Radio is a popular medium in Poland.
-In addition to the public radio broadcaster, Polskie Radio (PR), there are over 200 licensed private radio outlets, including the religious Radio Maryja.
-The two most popular radio stations are RMF FM and Radio ZET.